Aantrreksh/sql-query/sqlref/sql_functions.md

 :   **Arguments**

-   str - a string expression
+   - str - A string expression.

-pattern - A string expression.
-The pattern is a string that is matched literally, with
-    exception to the following special symbols:
+   - pattern - A string expression.
+The pattern is a string that is matched literally, with exception to the following special symbols:

 _ matches any one character in the input (similar to . in posix regular expressions)